First passage time law for some jump-diffusion processes : existence of a density: Introduction

 \section{Introduction}

-The main purpose of this paper is to show that the first hitting time distribution associated with a jump-diffusion process (sum of a Brownian motion with drift and an independent compound Poisson process) has a density with respect to the Lebesgue measure.
+The main purpose of this paper is to show that the first passage time distribution associated with a L\'{e}vy process with compound Poisson process has a density with respect to the Lebesgue measure.